 In the increasingly stringent environmental regulatory landscape of Southeast Asia, how to strike a balance between complying with hazardous waste management regulations and achieving economic benefits?
 In October 2025, Beston Group and our client in Southeast Asia achieved this.
-After a 730-day journey, 3 sets of BLJ-16 pyrolysis plants were successfully commissioned, providing a perfect answer to the regional environmental challenge.
+After meticulous preparation and efficient delivery, all 3 BLJ-16 pyrolysis plants have now been successfully put into operation in Southeast Asia.

 The client is a long-time practitioner in the local waste management industry.
-However, with the increasing demand for chemical oil sludge and medical plastic waste treatment, traditional incineration or landfill solutions are facing unprecedented pressure:
+However, with the increasing demand for chemical oil sludge and waste plastic treatment, traditional incineration or landfill solutions are facing unprecedented pressure:

 Local environmental protection departments have implemented extremely strict exhaust emission standards.
 They also monitor corporate emissions in real time, 24 hours a day, and transmit the data directly to the government’s backend system.
 This means that any emission fluctuation exceeding the limits could result in hefty compliance penalties.
 The client understood they need more than just a machine; they need a closed-loop compliance solution that could withstand continuous environmental scrutiny.